mark-watson/Java-AI-Book/manuscript/nlp.md

 I have been working in the field of Natural Language Processing (NLP) since 1982.
 In this chapter we will use a few of my open source NLP projects.
 In the next chapter I have selected one of many fine open source projects to provide more examples of using NLP to get you started using NLP in your own projects.

 The material in this chapter is dated but useful.
+It is dated because deep learning networks now far surpass the capabilities of statistical and symbolic NLP.
+The material is still useful in my projects but I often prefer the OpenNLP library that we cover in the next chapter and for very difficult NLP problems like coreference resolution (or anaphora resolution) I use deep learning models like BERT or GPT.

-It is dated because deep learning networks now far surpass the capabilities of statistics and symbolic NLP.
-The material is useful because most experts in AI believe that deep learning only takes us so far, and in order to reach general artificial intelligence we will use some form of hybrid deep learning, symbolic AI, and probabalistic systems.
+Deep learning is apparently "eating" the AI world, but I firmly believe in hybrid systems composed of gains we have made in the last 50 years.
+Most experts in AI believe that deep learning only takes us so far, and in order to reach general artificial intelligence we will use some form of hybrid deep learning, symbolic AI, and probabalistic systems.

 We will cover a wide variety of techniques for processing text in this chapter.
-The part of speech tagger, text categorization, clustering, spelling, and entity extraction examples are all derived from either my open source projects or my commercial projects.
+The part of speech tagger, text categorization, and entity extraction examples are all derived from either my open source projects or my commercial projects that I developed in the 1990-2010 tim frame.

-I am not offering you a very formal view of Statistical Natural Language Processing in this chapter; rather, I collected Java code that I have been using for years on various projects and simplified it to (hopefully) make it easier for you to understand and modify for your own use.
-The web site http://nlp.stanford.edu/links/statnlp.html is an excellent resource for both papers when you need more theory and additional software for Statistical Natural Language Processing.
-For Python programmers I can recommend the statistical NLP toolkit NLTK (nltk.sourceforge.net) that includes an online book.

 The following UML class diagrams will give you an overview of my NLP library code: